code-differently/code-differently-25-q1/lesson_00/ananatawamcintyre/README.md

 ## Introduction

 A'nanatawa means The Cosmic Mother Has Returned.
 I landed here in 1995 and have dedicated almost 2 decades of my existence to serving the community of Wilmington, Delaware alongside my family.
 I grew up in Mollys Old Fashioned Icecream: My grandmother's 50s-60s themed ice cream parlor established in 1999.
-In 2010, at the age of 15, I helped my mom, Abundance Child, experient with making our own "meats" and vegan cheeses, and within two years we turned the family ice cream shop into Drop Squad Kitchen, Delaware's first vegan restaurant.
+In 2010, at the age of 15, I helped my mom, Abundance Child, experiment with making "meats" and vegan cheeses, and within two years we turned the family ice cream shop into Drop Squad Kitchen, Delaware's first vegan restaurant.
 In 2024, I became Vendor Coordinator for the 30th Annual Peoples Festival Tribute to Bob Marley and, currently in 2025, I've started to take the steps towards learning code so that I can build my own app.

 ## My Work Ethic: